 Data visualization advice: For good readability, don’t put more than four categories in one line chart, it will be too crowded.
 Better create another line chart below with the same time axes but next data categories.

 5. Column data chart to compare several items over time

-The alternative to a line plot is a column chart with time on horizontal axes.
+The alternative to a line plot is a column chart with the time variable on horizontal axes.
+We recommend to use this vertical version of a bar chart when your data have more discrete values, for example products sales, or number of employees.

 6. Presenting multiple micro data chart on a geographical maps

 The last example shows how you can present a location-based data chart.
 If you want to present some economic or demographical statistics related to a specific state or country, you can try this:

 - create a simplified chart (remove axis, keep only essential data).
 Place the over a map

 - create a copy of your simplified chart and edit its data.
 Then move this chart to the location it refers too.

 This way you can rather quickly create a simple infographic while having all charts editable.
 See the example below showing charts placed on specific US states:

 Whatever chart type you choose, ensure it is readable and your audience can easily catch the main idea while looking at it.